 ‘So, I think it’s settled then.
 Any questions?’

 ‘So… It sounds good to me.
-I’ll call Jan tonight.
-It will take some time to put up an operation like this… Let’s meet here next Thursday.’
+I’ll call Jan Dimir and Ferka Mitu tonight.
+It will take some time to put together an operation like this, but it should be possible for the next full moon.
+When is it?’

 The following Thursday…